48 Hours Kāpiti Coast

 4 Sheffield Street, Paraparaumu

-When satisfied with all that Paekākāriki has to offer, head north towards Paraparaumu.
-Make your first stop at the Sheffield Street Collective and embark on a mini taste tour of the innovative businesses here: Dark Horse Coffee, Montfoort and Duncan's Brewery.
-Set up much like a street food hub, this is where you can enjoy another hit of excellent coffee (we recommend also grabbing some beans to take home for later) accompanied by the tastiest Dutch sweet treats you've ever dug your teeth into thanks to the sweet little Montfoort caravan.
-Behind these guys, you'll see the colourful outdoor space of Duncan's Brewery, where you can experience their outrageously exciting beer flavours.
+Once satisfied with all that Paekākāriki has to offer, head north towards Paraparaumu.
+Make your first stop at the Sheffield Street Collective and embark on a mini taste tour of the innovative businesses here: Dark Horse, Montfoort and Duncan's Brewing Company.
+Set up much like a street food hub, this is where you can enjoy another hit of excellent coffee (we recommend also grabbing some beans to take home), accompanied by the tastiest Dutch sweet treats you've ever dug your teeth into.
+Behind these guys, you'll see the colourful outdoor space of Duncan's Brewery, where you can taste their outrageously exciting beers before deciding on a selection of kooky cans to take away.

 Paraparaumu Beach

 Next stop, Paraparaumu Beach.
 Wander the streets and pop into the local boutiques, of which there are plenty.
 Even if you're not after any florals while on holiday, poke your nose into The Wilderness, a stunning florist dedicated to creating unique bunches and gifts.
-Next door, you'll find Wylder, a designer clothing store that is dangerously well-curated.
 Another spot not to be missed is The Power Plant on the main drag.
 It's houseplant heaven, like a greenhouse where everything is for sale.

-After wandering, rest your legs and recharge at The Lockup, just a few steps back from the beachfront.
+After wandering, rest your legs and recharge at The Lockup, just a few steps from the beachfront.
 If you've had enough caffeine for one day already, fear not; there are plenty of cold and caffeine-free drinks to choose from here.
-In-house-made food is honest and delicious, so filling that puku now is a good idea.
+In-house-made food is honest and delicious — filling that puku now is a good idea.
 Afterwards, cross the road for another beachside walk, because why not?

 Dreamscape Glamping